Frequently asked questions

 You don't need to lodge service for subcontractors who provide principal materials (such as carpenter-timber or bricklayer-bricks) or significant plant (such as a bobcat) as part of the contract.
 You'll find more information on who is eligible for QLeave here.

-If you're a sole trader and employ workers on wages to do building and construction work, you must register your business with QLeave online or by contacting QLeave for an Employer Registration Application.
+If you're a sole trader and employ workers on wages to do building and construction work, you must register your business with QLeave online or by completing the employer registration form.
 Once registered, you can submit a Worker Service Return.

 Does a worker claim through QLeave or their employer?